v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 A new report will detail each device deployed through Windows Autopilot.
 This data will be available for 30 days after deployment.
 To see the report, go to **Intune** > **Device enrollment** > **Monitor** > **Autopilot deployments**.

 ### Updated support experience   <!--  5012398    -->
-As part of continuing improvements, we’ll be updating the in-console support experience for Intune.
-We’ll be improving the in-console search and feedback for common issues, and streamlining the workflow to contact support.
+As part of continuing improvements, we'll be updating the in-console support experience for Intune.
+We'll be improving the in-console search and feedback for common issues, and streamlining the workflow to contact support.

 <!-- ***********************************************-->
 <!--## Security-->